 At the Center for Public Policy Priorities, we believe in a Texas that offers everyone the chance to compete and succeed in life.
 We envision a Texas where everyone is healthy, well-educated, and financially secure.

-Join CPPP in advocating for smart public policies at the state and local levels!
+Join CPPP in advocating for smart public policies at the federal, state and local levels!

 Tell President Trump Not To Cut Anti-Poverty Programs